 - If the AGA result is above 5 pCi/L, but the uranium result is less than 0.02 mg/L, the high AGA level is likely caused by radium.
-Consider treating for radium or verify result by testing for radium-226/228 to confirm the AGA level is due to radium and not other radioactive particles.
+Consider treating for radium (e.g. with a water softener), or testing for radium-226/228 to confirm the AGA level is due to radium and not other radioactive particles.
 Retest again in five years.

 Because gross alpha radiation causes cancer, any exposure to it will increase your risk of getting cancer.
 If you would like to lower or eliminate your exposure, consider treating your water for gross alpha radiation, even if it is under the MCL.